merenlab/merenlab.org/courses/PFLS/index.md

 Throughout the course (and beyond) you can reach out to Meren with questions, who should be your first contact for anything related to the activities that will follow.

+## Course Responsibilities and Grading

+{:.notice}
+This section is relevant to you only if this is as a part of your coursework at the University of Oldenburg in a degree program and you wish to be graded for it.

+Course responsibilities, such as the *class citizenship* emails and the details of grading is in [this document](grading).

 ## Course Facts and Logistics

-{:.notice}
-The course code at the University of Oldenburg is `5.13.622`.

-The design of the course assumes that you know *next to nothing* about any of these topics.
-High expectations poison everything: so please assume that you will unlikely become an expert of the tools and approaches that are covered here, but hopefully, our discussions will provide you with enough understanding of the fundamentals of programming, helping you think about how to make computers work for you, which will give you enough foundation to become an expert of everything here.If you’re taking this course in person, we’ll spend about 60 hours together.
+The design of the course assumes that you know *next to nothing* about any of the topics covered.
+High expectations poison everything: so please assume that you will unlikely become an expert of the tools and approaches that are covered here, but hopefully, our discussions will provide you with enough understanding of the fundamentals of programming, helping you think about how to make computers work for you, which will give you enough *foundation* to become an expert of everything the course covers.
+If you’re taking this course in person, we’ll spend about 60 hours together.
 That’s not nothing, but it’s hardly enough time to become truly skilled at anything.
 In his book "*[Outliers: The Story of Success](https://en.wikipedia.org/wiki/Outliers_(book))*", Malcolm Gladwell, a Canadian author and thinker, argues that a person could become an expert in nearly any field as long as they were willing to devote the requisite 10,000 hours to studying and practicing the subject or skill.
-Reminiscing his own journey, he says, paraphrasing here from his book, "*I was completely overwhelmed at the beginning, but by the end, I felt like an expert.
+Reminiscing his own journey, he says, and I'm paraphrasing here from his book, "*I was completely overwhelmed at the beginning, but by the end, I felt like an expert.
 It took me 10 years—exactly that long*".
 You may feel overwhelmed at the start, throughout, and even at the end of this course, and that's OK.
 My goal is to help you recognize that bending computers to your will with freedom is something you can see yourself doing well if you were to invest time.
 That’s why I encourage you to ask questions, participate in discussions, and see this as more than just another course to get through.

-While the course is designed for life scientists in mind, it should be useful for anyone to develop a sufficient understanding of the topics the course aims to communicate.
-But we will be using mock and real-world datasets and problems that convey typical characteristics of what researchers often encounter in the data-enabled era of life sciences.
+While the course is designed for life scientists and especially microbiologists in mind, it should be useful for anyone to develop a sufficient understanding of the topics the course aims to communicate.
+But we will be using mock and real-world datasets and problems that convey typical characteristics of what researchers often encounter in the data-enabled era of microbiology.

 The course is designed to be delivered within about two weeks (cross your fingers), and it will feel like a sprint rather than a marathon -- but I anticipate that each one of you will learn some new things and enjoy your experience (cross remaining fingers?).

 The plan is that the **first week** will offer insights into the terminal environment, common UNIX tools, effective use of shell, and shell scripting in general.
-Depending on how we perform during the first week, we will use the **second week** to discuss AI-assisted problem solving, and learn about Python through hands-on problem solving sessions. there will be numerous exercises and a few assignments, and in-person attendance is extremely important.
+Throughout the **second week** to discuss version control, cloud-based solutions for collaborative coding, and AI-assisted problem solving through hands-on problem solving sessions.
+Throughout the course Meren will have this document open, as well as a terminal, and while following the content he will often go back to the terminal to demonstrate how things work and help you gain hands-on experience by helping you try and understand everything happening in his terminal window.
+In-person attendance is extremely important since those active discussions are much more important for your learning experience than this document alone.

 The following list offers a more detailed list of goals of the course: